Why Does My Tooth Hurt?

 - Pain is not relieved by over-the-counter drugs

-- You experience severe pain after a tooth is pulled; this may occur on the second or third day after tooth extraction.
+- You have severe pain after a tooth is pulled; this may occur on the second or third day after tooth extraction.
 This is a result of the clot falling out and bone exposed until a new clot can cover the exposed bone.
-The condition is known as "dry socket syndrome."
+The condition is known as alveolar osteitis or "dry socket syndrome."
 If you develop this condition, you should see a dentist within 24 hours.

-- Pain is associated with swelling of the gums or face, or you have discharge around a tooth; fever is an important sign of infection in dental disease.
+- Pain is linked to swelling of the gums or face, or you have discharge around a tooth; fever is an important sign of infection in dental disease.
 Simple dental decay (caries) does not cause fever.
-These signs may signify an infection surrounding the tooth, the gum, or the jaw bone (mandible).
-Fever and swelling may indicate the presence of an abscess.
+These signs may mean there's an infection surrounding the tooth, the gum, or the jawbone (mandible).
+Fever and swelling may be signs of an abscess.
 Dental abscesses may require antibiotics and surgical opening (drainage) of the abscess.
-When this procedure is recommended to be done inside the tooth (endodontic drainage), a "root canal" is performed.
+When this procedure is recommended to be done inside the tooth (endodontic drainage), "root canal" therapy is performed.

-- Broken or knocked-out teeth occur from an injury; unless associated with more severe injuries, your dentist should be contacted as soon as possible.
+- Broken or knocked out teeth occur from an injury; unless associated with more severe injuries, your dentist should be contacted as soon as possible.
 Swallowed teeth and permanent tooth loss are considered dental emergencies.
 Tooth loss due to injury (traumatic loss) is treated differently in children who have lost their primary teeth than in older children and adults with injury to their secondary – or permanent – teeth.
 If a child’s permanent (adult) tooth is fully knocked out, try to gently rinse it off and re-implant it as soon as possible and seek dental care.
 If you are not able to get it back in, put it in a small amount of milk or even water and seek dental care.

-- Pain is present at the angle of your jaw; if every time you open your mouth widely you have pain, it is likely that the temporomandibular (TMJ) joint has been injured or inflamed.
+- Pain is present at the angle of your jaw; if every time you open your mouth widely you have pain, it is likely that the TMJ has been injured or inflamed.
 This can occur from an injury or just by trying to eat something that is too big.
 Your dentist may be able to suggest solutions to this problem.

-- Wisdom teeth are causing pain; as wisdom teeth (third molars) are coming out, they cause inflammation of the gum around the erupted crown.
+- Wisdom teeth are causing pain; as wisdom teeth (third molars) are coming into the mouth – or erupting – they cause inflammation of the gum around the visible portion of the crown.
 The gum overlying the crown may become infected.
 The tooth most commonly involved is the lower third molar.
 The pain may extend to the jaw and ear.
 There may be swelling in the affected area so that the jaw cannot be closed properly.
 In severe cases, pain in the throat and the floor of the mouth may make it difficult to swallow.

-Any history of trauma, chest pain, or heart disease, or rashes may suggest causes of pain other than purely dental origin.
-These symptoms with toothache or jaw pain indicate that you should visit your doctor or a hospital's emergency department.
+Any history of trauma, chest pain, heart disease, or rashes may suggest causes of pain other than of purely dental origin.
+These symptoms with toothache or jaw pain mean that you should visit your doctor or a hospital's emergency department.

 - High fever or chills: This may indicate a more widespread infection that might require more than antibiotics by mouth.